stfc/PSyclone/doc/user_guide/profiling.rst

 ----------------------------------------

-PSyclone comes with :ref:`wrapper libraries <libraries>` to support usage of Dr Hook, dl_timer, NVTX (NVIDIA Tools Extension library), and a simple non-thread-safe timing library.
+PSyclone comes with :ref:`wrapper libraries <libraries>` to support usage of TAU, Dr Hook, dl_timer, NVTX (NVIDIA Tools Extension library), and a simple non-thread-safe timing library.
 Support for further profiling libraries will be added in the future.
 To compile the wrapper libraries, change into the directory ``lib/profiling``